BorjaOteroFerreira/IALab-Suite/README.md

 ```

 This model is used as the default model,
-you can add more models in .gguf format
+you can add more models in .gguf format on[models](https://huggingface.co/models?search=gguf)
 and they will be added directly to the list in the interface
+**IMPORTANT:** Remember to use models of size according to the available RAM of your graphics card.
+In the case of MacOs with Metal, the maximum memory that can be used for inference is limited, around 65-75% of the total memory.
+For use with CPU the limit is the total memory of the CPU on both Windows and Mac.

 Usage: